luciousmc/frontend_practice/guides/getting-started.md

 ![Cloning fork of senior-front-end-lessons](images/cloning-senior-front-end-lessons.gif)

 ### Add the LearningFuze Upstream Repository

+Occasionally, updates to these lessons will be made available by instructors.
+Adding the original `Learning-Fuze/senior-front-end-lessons` to your local repo's remotes will make receiving the updates easy.

 1. In your terminal, navigate to your `senior-front-end-lessons` repository.
 2. Run the following command to add the original `Learning-Fuze/senior-front-end-lessons` as a remote repository.